Michigan City Sioux Falls Billings EBR-1

 During our visit, Victoria's other street party was a gathering of cars known as Northwest Deuce Days.
 This rally was first held in 2000.
 Now it comes back to Victoria every three years, drawing cars from all over Canada and most of the United States.
 It doesn't seem to bother anyone that it happens in Canada's southwestern-most city.

-Deuce is a very particular term.
+Deuce is an exact term.
 It means a 1932 Ford Coupe, the featured car for this event.
 All makes and models were registered, but the Deuces got top billing.
 In 2007, the 75th Anniversary Deuce Days featured over 400 of the 761 '32 Fords registered world-wide.

 According to an article in the local paper, nearly 1000 vehicles came to the party (over 200 from California), and Victoria's population temporarily grew by about 60,000.